 ESA Doctors, est. 2015

 If you are interested in getting an emotional support animal as part of your mental well-being plan, we can help.
-ESA Doctors can help connect you to an LMHP who is able to write ESA letters and is licensed for your state.
+ESA Doctors can help connect you to an LMHP who is able to write ESA letters and is licensed in your state.

 You and your mental health provider can evaluate the pros and cons of having an emotional support animal to provide comfort, alleviate depressive symptoms, or give you a sense of purpose.